lpupp/InsideCapitolHill/README.md

 sh src/install_firefox.sh
 ```

 If this does not work.
-Please follow standard `geckodriver` installation online tools.
+Please follow standard online `geckodriver` installation resources.
 Alternatively, a Chrome driver can be installed, however, small changes to [src/scrape_data.py](src/scrape_data.py) would have to be made.

 ## Data scraping